 With any email, make sure to keep it brief and compelling, and to include an attention-getting (but accurate) subject line and at least one image.

-Marketing for companies in the military industry poses some special challenges, but remember that your job is to convey trust, consistency, and strength at all times.
+Branding the military industry poses some special challenges, but remember that your job is to convey trust, consistency, and strength at all times.
 If you can do that, you will be sure to continue growing your company.